Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

+Fig.~\ref{fig:fig2} (left) shows dark matter density and velocity-dispersion profiles for Dwarf 2 after $10~{\rm Gyr}$.
+We see that all SIDM cases have similar shallow density profiles with the central density $\sim10^{8}~{\rm M_\odot/kpc^3}$.
+There is no clear evidence of core collapse in Dwarf 2, even though $c_{200}$ is only reduced by $20\%$, compared to Dwarf 1.
+The result can be understood qualitatively using the scaling relation based on a semi-analytical model, $t_c\propto (\sigma/m)^{-1}M^{-1/3}_{200}c^{-7/2}_{200}$~\cite{Essig:2018pzq}.
+Dwarf 2's $t_c$ is a factor of $2$ longer than Dwarf 1's due to the small difference in $c_{200}$.
+Thus, we have demonstrated the critical condition for SIDM core collapse, i.e., a subhalo must have a high concentration.
+This has important implications for understanding Draco's high dark matter content in SIDM, as we will show later.

-{\textbf{Mass loss.}} As we have shown, the interplay between dark matter self-interactions and the MW's tides can lead to diverse inner density profiles.
+{\textbf{Mass loss.}} The interplay between dark matter self-interactions and the MW's tides can lead to diverse inner density profiles.
 However, overall tidal evolution histories for the cases we consider are remarkably similar.
-Fig.~\ref{fig:fig3} shows the ratio of the total mass of bound particles to the initial halo mass vs. time.
-For CDM and SIDM ($\sigma/m=3~{\rm cm^2/g}$) simulations of Dwarf 1, we present high-frequency time output results, while low-frequency ones for the others.
+Fig.~\ref{fig:fig2} (right) shows the ratio of the total mass of bound particles to the initial halo mass vs. time.
 In all cases, the halo loses $80\%$ of its initial mass within the first $2~{\rm Gyr}$.
 Moreover, for a given initial halo and its pericenter, the mass loss rate is almost independent of the self-scattering cross section for the cases we study.
 We also find that the mass-loss rate is sensitive to the halo concentration.
-For example, Dwarf 1 has a smaller pericenter than Dwarf 2, but its mass-loss rate at later stages is less pronounced than Dwarf 2.
-And Dwarf 1 and Dwarf 3 have the same pericenter and initial mass, but the former is a factor of $2$ more massive than the later after $t=10~{\rm Gyr}$'s tidal evolution as Dwarf 1 has a higher initial $c_{200}$ value.
+Dwarf 1 and Dwarf 2 have the same pericenter and initial mass, but the former is a factor of $2$ more massive than the latter after $t=10~{\rm Gyr}$'s tidal evolution as Dwarf 1 has a higher initial $c_{200}$ value.
 These results reflect the fact that a subhalo with high concentration is more resilient to tidal stripping.